oyve/weather-formulas/README.md

 Please feel free to contribute by creating a Pull Request with test code.

 ## Disclaimer
-Always verify calculations before using in production.
+Always verify calculations before using in production as edge cases due to floating point errors may exists for large numbers, and that are not covered by tests today.
+Please report!